-The Student Support Services (SSS) component of CFAR provides grant-funded services for students enrolled in baccalaureate degree programs who meet income and/or disability criteria determined by the U.S. Department of Education.
+TRIO Student Support Services (SSS) provides exclusive services for students enrolled in baccalaureate degree programs who meet income and/or disability criteria determined by the U.S. Department of Education.

 |Family Size||48 Contiguous States, D.C. and Outlying Jurisdictions||Alaska||Hawaii|

 Over 20% of UNH students are eligible for Student Support Services based upon family income.
-In addition, students enrolled in a baccalaureate degree program who have documented learning disabilities or other documented disabilities may be eligible for SSS.
-If you have ANY questions regarding your eligibility, please contact the Center for Academic Resources.
+In addition, students enrolled in a baccalaureate degree program who have documented disabilities may be eligible for SSS.